ParvaCamer/word-counter/README.md

 This project is working with HTML / CSS ( SCSS ) / JavaScript

 ### What is it about ?
-A simple word counter.
+A simple word and letter counter.
 I wanted to create it to use regex.

 ### Project's link :
 - https://parvacamer.github.io/word-counter/